YukeWang96/GNNAdvisor_OSDI21/README.md

 >> + `--verbose_mode`: If this flag is `True`, it will print out all the details of configuration for running the experiments.
 >> + `--single_spmm`: If this flag is `True`, it will only profile a single spmm for 200 rounds. with the provided `--dim` as the `D` in `NxNxD`, where `N` is the number of nodes in a graph.

+**Note**
-**Note** that 1) accuracy evaluation are omitted for all implementations and each sparse kernels are tested via the `unitest.py`; 2) the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.
+> + Accuracy evaluation are omitted for all implementations and each sparse kernels are tested via the `unitest.py`
+> + We focus on the training evaluation of the GNNs, and the reported time per epoch only includes the GNN model forward and backward computation, excluding the data loading and some preprocessing.
+> + Since the paper draft submission and the creation of this artifact, DGL has update several of its kernel library (from v0.52 to v0.60).
+In this comparion we focus on the latest DGL version (v0.60).
+Based on our profiling on RTX3090, our design would show minor speedup on the simple GCN model (2-layer and 16 hidden dimension), but show more evident speedup on more complicated GIN model (5-layer and 64 hidden dimension), which can still demonstrate the effectiveness of our optimizations.
+Our observation is that on small Type I graphs, our frameworks achieve for both GCN and GIN.
+On larger Type II and Type III datasets, our GIN model implementation would show more evident speedups.

 + **Running GNNAdvisor-related Studies**
 > + `./s7-4_1_neighbor_partitioning.py` for neighbor partitioning study in Section 7.4.
 > + `./s7-4_2_dimension_partitiong.py` for dimension partitioning study in Section 7.4.
 > + `./s7-4_3_node_renumbering.py` for node renumbering study in Section 7.4.
 > + `./s7-5_1_hidden_dimension.py` for hidden dimension study in Section 7.5.
-> + You can run all studies by simply running `./2_run_study.sh`, it will first output all runtime collected information (e.g., average training epoch time) as a `*.log` file, then it will automically call `./2_study2csv.py` to generate the corresponding `*.csv` for ease of analysis.
+> + (**Recommended**) You can run all studies by simply running `./2_run_study.sh`, it will first output all runtime collected information (e.g., average training epoch time) as a `*.log` file, then it will automically call `./2_study2csv.py` to generate the corresponding `*.csv` for ease of analysis.
+You expected to get several `.csv` files looks like these
+>> + For `neighbor_partitioning`
+>> + For `dimension_partitiong`
+>> + For `node_renumbering`
+>> + For `hidden_dimension`